What Does a Disk Clone Do?

 But there is a precondition.
 That is the space on the destination disk is able to accommodate all the valid data on the source disk.
 If there is not enough space on the destination disk, AOMEI Backupper will calculate and inform you that: The selected disk is too small, required the disk size at least: ** GB when you select the disk as the destination.

 Then, let's see the detailed steps to clone disk as follows (take cloning hard drive to SSD as an example).
 First of all, please download the demo this cloning tool to have a try.

 This graphic guide will show more details about how to perform disk to disk clone.
 You could follow it to have a try:

 Step 1.
 To clone a hard drive, select "Disk Clone" option under the "Clone" tab.

 Step 2.
 Select the source disk (Disk0) which you want to clone, and then click "Next".

 Step 3.
-Select the destination disk (Disk1) where you want to clone source disk to, and then click "Next".
+Select the SSD as destination disk (Disk1) to store all cloned data, and then click "Next".

 Step 5.
-Click "Finish" when all the operations have been done.
+Click "Finish" when all the disk cloning operations have been done.

 In fact, disk clone is also called "Disk to Disk (Disk2Disk)".
-There is a similar function -Disk Imaging, which can store all the data on a disk to a image file.
+There is a similar function - disk imaging, which can store all the data on a disk to an image file.
 That is the so-called "Disk to Image (Disk2Image)".
 AOMEI Backupper can realize Disk2Disk as well as Disk2Image.
 It can backup your disk to an image file so that you can restore your disk in the future.